-1. Understand the basic epistemological assumptions and tenets that underlie scientific inquiry.

-- 2. Be familiar with a variety of research methods and designs for investigating specific research questions. - 3.
+- 1. Understand the basic epistemological assumptions and tenets that underlie scientific inquiry. - 2.
+Be familiar with a variety of research methods and designs for investigating specific research questions. - 3.
 Understand the implications of internal and external validity in the design and interpretation of research. - 4.
 Be able to apply ethical standards to human research. - 5.
 Be able to read and critically evaluate the concepts, methods and results of quantitative, qualitative, and mixed research studies, and to evaluate whether methods were used appropriately, and whether studies were conducted with sensitivity to identified groups (e.g., race, ethnicity, SES, gender, culture, ability, sexual orientation, and to ethical issues.

-PSY-701B Research Methods II, 4 semester credits
+PSY-701B Research Methods II: Quantitative, 4 semester credits

-This is the third of three course requirements in research design and methodology which includes PSY-RSS02 and PSY-RSS27.
+This course is part of the sequence focusing on research design and methodology, which include RSS02, 701A, 701B and RSS27.
 This course focuses on developing the abilities to make scholarly arguments, critique existing research studies, and design research studies.
 The primary outcome of the course is writing a research proposal, including a scholarly review of the literature and methodology, on a topic of interest.
+The focus of 701B will be quantitative research methods and the focus of 701C will be qualitative research methods.